zubairalshikhi/zubairalshikhi/README.md

 - 👋 Hi, I’m @zubairalshikhi
 - 👀 I’m interested in learning new things evey day
-- 🌱 I’m currently Oldenburg Germany
+- 🌱 I’m currently doing my Master at Oldenburg Germany
 - 💞️ I’m looking to collaborate on applications for games
 - 📫 How to reach me zubairalshikhi@gmail.com